lelloc/doc-admin/content/ticket-settings/templates-queues.rst

 Use this screen to add one or more templates to one or more queues.
 To use this function, at least one template and one queue need to have been added to the system.
 The management screen is available in the *Templates ↔ Queues* module of the *Ticket Settings* group.

 .. figure:: images/template-queue-management.png
-   :alt: Template ↔ queue management screen
+   :alt: Manage Template-Queue Relations Screen

-   Template ↔ Queue Management Screen
+   Manage Template-Queue Relations Screen

 Manage Templates ↔ Queues Relations